The Putter Butt refers to the top of the shaft.

 When greens ran at half the speed of what is now considered acceptable, golfers used a wristy stroke to propel the ball.
 Today golfers use more of a shoulders-and-arm stroke with little, if any, wrist action.

 Popular putting instruction advocates that you should keep the grip end of the shaft aimed at the same spot on your stomach throughout your stroke.
 This will keep your shoulders, arms and hands working in harmony and help you to avoid your wrists hinging.

-Golfers using a belly putter are able to anchor the putter butt in their stomach so that it doesn't move.
+Golfers using a belly putter were able to anchor the putter butt in their stomach so that it doesn't move.
 (However, anchoring has been banned from 2016.)

 One technique to monitor any untoward movement is to stick a tee in the hole at the end of the grip and focus on keeping the tee aimed at a spot just to the left of your belly button.
 Rick Smith, a Golf Digest Teaching Pro, demonstrates this idea.